cstuart1609/Space-Missions-EDA/README.md

 # Bonus EDA

 I thought it might also be interesting to understand the distribution of launches globally and further, how this has trended over time.
 Within my visualisation stage, I shall hopefully create a heatmap to show location data, as well as slicer/sliders to show time trends on a map.
-For places like Kazakhstan, it might be interesting to map launch data in its own graph to show if the break-up of the USSR impacted launch frequency.
+For places like Kazakhstan, I could map mission data in its own graph to show if the break-up of the USSR impacted launch frequency for example.

 The data I will need for this stage will include Launch Country (parsed from Launch Site), Year and also mission count.
 Before extraction of Launch Country, the result is very noisy with long strings of launchpad designations, launch complexes and subregions.
 I need to tweak the Location row.
 As opposed to standardised text strings like EmployeeId etc., I am unable to use the substr function as there is no consistent start to Country name within each string.
 I must use the final delimeter.